Minimax: Minimax algorithm with alternate moves

 A minimax algorithm is a recursive algorithm for choosing the next move in an n-player game, usually a two-player game.
 A value is associated with each position or state of the game.
 This value is computed by means of a position evaluation function and it indicates how good it would be for a player to reach that position.
 The player then makes the move that maximizes the minimum value of the position resulting from the opponent's possible following moves.
 If it is A's turn to move, A gives a value to each of their legal moves.

 A possible allocation method consists in assigning a certain win for A as +1 and for B as −1.
-This leads to combinatorial game theory as developed by J.H.
-Conway.
-An alternative is using a rule that if the result of a move is an immediate win for A it is assigned positive infinity and if it is an immediate win for B, negative infinity.
-The value to A of any other move is the minimum of the values resulting from each of B's possible replies.
+This leads to combinatorial game theory as developed by John H. Conway.
+An alternative is using a rule that if the result of a move is an immediate win for A, it is assigned positive infinity and if it is an immediate win for B, negative infinity.
+The value to A of any other move is the maximum of the values resulting from each of B's possible replies.
 For this reason, A is called the maximizing player and B is called the minimizing player, hence the name minimax algorithm.
 The above algorithm will assign a value of positive or negative infinity to any position since the value of every position will be the value of some final winning or losing position.
 Often this is generally only possible at the very end of complicated games such as chess or go, since it is not computationally feasible to look ahead as far as the completion of the game, except towards the end, and instead, positions are given finite values as estimates of the degree of belief that they will lead to a win for one player or another.